Skip to content

 Best Time to Visit Rwanda’s Nyungwe Forest National Park

-Nyungwe safaris can be organized and booked at any time of the year.
-But the dry season offers more ideal weather conditions for tourists to enjoy guided chimpanzee treks, canopy walk, and other hiking adventures.
-The dry months in Nyungwe include June, July, August, & September, while the second dry season also occurs around December to February.
-These are excellent for most safari activities compared to the off-peak/wet season from March-May/October-November.
+Safaris in Nyungwe Forest can be arranged and booked throughout the year; however, the dry season provides the most favorable weather for visitors to enjoy guided chimpanzee treks, canopy walks, and hiking excursions.
+The primary dry period in Nyungwe spans June through September, while a shorter dry season occurs from December to February.
+These months offer the best conditions for most safari activities compared to the wet season, which runs from March to May and October to November.

 Where to stay during a safari in Nyungwe